 In 2008 and 2009 respectively, Professor Emeritus Charles Mark, a long-time supporter of the Five College Center for the Study of World Languages, its mission and its students, endowed two scholarships to support students’ language acquisition experiences in target language countries.
 One scholarship supports Czech language study, and all Five College students are eligible to apply, while the other scholarship supports students from the University of Massachusetts in target country study of any language offered by the Five College Center.
+The focus of these scholarships is on language acquisition through language and cultural immersion.

 Each candidate should download the application and submit it by e-mail to email@example.com by January 5, 2015.
 Scholarship applications are accepted in the fall, awarded during the following spring semester, and may be used for study abroad the following summer or during the following academic year.
 An applicant must be on campus during the semester the scholarship is awarded.
 Scholarships are not awarded to students who are already abroad.